-Kurikulum 2015 upholds the educational philosophy that underpinned Kurikulum 2000.
-Being student-centered, it is based on three principles:
+UPIR UGM’s educational philosophy is based on three principles:

 Each student is given the opportunity to design her/his own study plan.
-The curriculum is structured in a way that students can choose one out of three concentrations and any area studies they wish to be experts in.
+The curriculum is structured in a way that students have ample options to choose from and can make the most out of them.

-UPIR UGM has in place a set of regulations and procedures to ensure that the students’ freedom to tailor their own study has the necessary structure needed to maximize acquisition of certain knowledge, attitudes, and skills stated in the expected learning outcomes.
+A set of regulations and procedures are in place to ensure that students’ freedom to tailor their own study has the structure needed to maximize the acquisition of the knowledge, attitudes, and skills stated in the expected learning outcomes.